Erudika/para/README.md

 ## Wishlist / Roadmap

-- Client library for Python
+- Para `2.0` - migration to Micronaut or Quarkus, Java 12+ only
-- Para `2.0` - migration to [Micronaut](https://github.com/micronaut-projects/micronaut-core), Java 11+ only
+- Client libraries for Python, Go
-- `Search` implementation for MongoDB
+- GraphQL support

 ## Contributing